nats-io/stan.java/README.md

 Previous versions are still available in the repo.

+ As of version 2.2.0 the way StreamingConnectionFactory should be used has changed and accessors on that class are deprecated.
+Instead create an Options.Builder, set the attributes there and assign that options builder to a connection factory with setOptions or use the new constructor.
+New properties will only be added to the options class and not replicated here.
+The existing accessors work, but should be moved away from.

 ## Installation

 The nats streaming client requires two jar files to run, the java nats library and the streaming library.
 See [Building From Source](#building-from-source) for details on building the library.

 ### Downloading the Jar

-You can download the latest NATS client jar at [https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.4.6/jnats-2.4.6.jar](https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.4.6/jnats-2.4.6.jar).
+You can download the latest NATS client jar at [https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.6.0/jnats-2.6.0.jar](https://search.maven.org/remotecontent?filepath=io/nats/jnats/2.6.0/jnats-2.6.0.jar).

 You can download the latest java nats streaming jar at [https://search.maven.org/remotecontent?filepath=io/nats/java-nats-streaming/2.2.0/java-nats-streaming-2.2.0.jar](https://search.maven.org/remotecontent?filepath=io/nats/java-nats-streaming/2.2.0/java-nats-streaming-2.2.0.jar).